-On 7 June 1968, exactly 50 years ago today, ‘De werelden van Escher‘ (‘The Worlds of M.C.
+On 7 June 1968 ‘De werelden van Escher‘ (‘The Worlds of M.C.
 Escher’), the first Dutch retrospective exhibition of M.C.
 Escher, opened in the Gemeentemuseum in The Hague.
 It marked the occasion of Escher’s 70th birthday, on 17 June.
 It certainly wasn’t his first exhibition, but it was the first time an important art museum, of its own accord, was exhibiting a retrospective of his work, approached from both an art-historical perspective and Escher’s personal systematics.

 The opening was a hugely successful evening.
 Escher and his wife Jetta had been driven to this festive occasion by their son Jan.
-The auditorium was packed and over 100 people were standing in the hall outside, unable to get in.
-Escher was honoured with speeches and he himself gave a short lecture, accompanied by slides.
-The exhibition was attended by tens of thousands of visitors, whose interest had been kindled by a bold exhibition poster (featuring a picture of Another World) and a long interview in magazine Vrij Nederland on 20 April.
-The exhibition catalogue had to be swiftly reprinted and Escher was interviewed by many Dutch and foreign journalists.
-The reviews were unanimously positive and showed that the authors had really immersed themselves in Escher’s work.
+The auditorium was completely packed and more than 100 people were eagerly waiting to get in outside.
+Escher was honoured with speeches and gave a short lecture, accompanied by slides, himself.
+Tens of thousands of visitors attended the exhibition, thanks in part to the bold exhibition poster (featuring a picture of Another World) and a long interview in magazine Vrij Nederland on 20 April.
+More copies of the exhibition catalogue swiftly had to be printed and Escher was interviewed by many Dutch and international journalists.* The reviews were unanimously positive and showed that the authors had really immersed themselves in Escher’s work.

 Dutch newspaper NRC: